 12. Italian Rainbow Cookies

 These amaretto cookies have 3 colored layers like Neapolitans.
-The difference is that these cookies are more like amaretto sponge cake than they are traditional cookies.
-The bottom 2 layers are coated with apricot preserves, and the top is coated in chocolate!
+The difference is that these cookies are more like amaretto sponge cake than traditional cookies.
+The bottom 2 layers are coated with apricot preserves, and the top is covered in chocolate!

 13. Florentine Cookies